Are you aware of your individual caregiver strengths? What about your internal resources? What is your greatest strength as a family caregiver?

 Family caregivers can sometimes feel “swallowed up” by the ongoing demands of the caregiving role and caregiver responsibilities.
 With reflection and focus on the strengths and capabilities you bring to this role, you can:

 - And ultimately, be a happier person

 What are your caregiver strengths?
-Discovering this may initially be a difficult undertaking because you may have been very focused on the person you have been caring for and haven’t turned your attention inward.
+Discovering your own strengths may initially be a difficult undertaking because you may have been very focused on the person you have been caring for and haven’t turned your attention inward.

 Identifying and being aware of your caregiver strengths will serve both you and the person you’re caring for.
 Once you recognize the internal resources you already have, you can develop an action plan to utilize these resources to counteract difficulties and challenges you face in the context of caregiving.

-Finally, think about strengths in the broadest of ways.
-That is, any inner quality that assists you in dealing with the challenges of life — any inner quality that assists you — is a strength.
-In this way, you may discover hidden caregiver strengths, or internal resources of which you had been previously unaware.
+Finally, think about personal strengths in the broadest of ways.
+That is, any inner quality that assists you in dealing with the challenges of life — any inner quality that assists you — is a personal strength.
+In this way, you may discover hidden caregiver strengths or internal resources of which you had been previously unaware.

-You will see that these traits or strengths you have are not necessarily unique for caregiving.
-They are certainly applicable to the caregiver experiences and have been developed through a broad search, and a review of the caregiving experience.
+You will notice that these traits or strengths are not necessarily unique to caregiving.
+However, they are certainly applicable to the caregiving experience.
+The following list has been developed through a broad search and a review of the caregiving experience.

 - Resilience – The ability to withstand or recover quickly from difficult conditions; I can negotiate for what I need and navigate systems.